zestia/ember-expander/README.md

 </Expander>
 ```

+## Arguments

+### `@expanded`

+Optional.
+Expanders are rendered as collapsed by default.
+Use this argument to manually control their expanded/collapsed state.

+### `@onReady`

+Optional.
+This action exposes an API for full control over an Expander.

+### `@onExpanded`

+Optional.
+This action fires after the content has rendered and the transition to reveal that content has finished.

+### `@onCollapse`

+Optional.
+This action fires after the transition to hide the content has finished, and the content has been removed from the DOM.

+## API

+### `toggle`

+Toggles the expanded/collapsed state

+### `expand`

+Expands to reveal the content

+### `collapse`

+Collapses the content, and un-renders it

+### `isExpanded`

+Whether or not the content is showing

+### `isTransitioning`

+Whether or not a transition is in progress to reveal or hide the content.

 ## Further explanation

-When expanding, `max-height` goes from:
+- When expanding, the component will automatically set the `max-height`.
+This allows you to use a CSS transition to expand to full height, and reveal the content. `max-height` goes from:

   1. none (collapsed)
   2. zero (required to start the transition)
   3. scroll height (the destination of the transition)
   4. none (expanded)

+  The max-height is removed after expansion, this is so that if the contents of your element subsequently changes, the DOM element can still grow or shrink to fit that new content - without cutting it off, or causing an accidental transition.

-When collapsing, `max-height` goes from:
+* When collapsing, the component will automatically set the `max-height`.
+This allows you to use a CSS transition to collapse to zero, hiding the content. `max-height` goes from:

   1. none (expanded)
   2. scroll height (required to start the transition)
   3. zero (the destination of the transition)

-Notice that the `max-height` style is only present for the duration of the transition.

-This is so that if the contents of your element change it can still grow or shrink to fit that new content - without causing an additional transition.